Clever/wag/README.md

 ```

 ### Custom String Validation
-We've added custom string validation for mongo-ids so users don't have to add `pattern: "^[0-9a-f]{24}$"` throughout your swagger.yml.
+We've added custom string validation for mongo-ids to avoid repeating: "^[0-9a-f]{24}$"` throughout the swagger.yml.
 To use it you have must:

 - Change you swagger.yml file to have the `mongo-id` format.
 For example:
 ```